BrokenFlows/Lak/README.md

 - Flash the `.uf2` file
 - Create your own custom keymap

-Once you have verified your wiring feel free to make your own keymap with keyboard shortcuts or F-keys to trigger macros on your computer.
+Once you have verified your wiring, feel free to make your own keymap with keyboard shortcuts or F-keys to trigger macros on your computer.
 It's important to keep some combo of keys available for the bootloader binding.
 The bootloader combo will be your only way to re-flash the keyboard once you've sealed it and you cannot access the pins on your nice!nano.